2023 West Virginia Mountaineers baseball team

 The 2023 West Virginia Mountaineers baseball team represent the West Virginia University during the 2023 NCAA Division I baseball season.
 The Mountaineers played their home games at Monongalia County Ballpark as a member of the Big 12 Conference.
 They are led by head coach Randy Mazey, in his 11th season at West Virginia.

 The Mountaineers traveled to Salt River Fields at Talking Stick in Scottsdale, Arizona to take part in an MLB Spring Training game against the Arizona Diamondbacks on February 27.
-On May 20, West Virginia was awarded a share in the Big 12 championship alongside the Texas Longhorns.
+West Virginia finished as the Big 12 regular season champions, an honor they shared with the Texas Longhorns.